codeofnode/response-builder/readme.md

 > You can set request/response specific options at build time.

 ### At error handler
-	Builder.error('some_error', statusCodeOrErrorCodeOnTheFly, onTheFlyAddToErrorObject)
+	Builder.error('some_error', statusCodeOnTheFly, ErrorCodeOnTheFly)
 > Applicable only for error handler.
 These will be used when you are calling handler yourself without a handler.
-You may set the properties like statusCode/ErrorCode or to add some properties to error object on the fly.
+You may set the properties like statusCode or ErrorCode.

 ## Examples